darkrazor99/landingPageProject/README.md

 ## Summary

-This project is a landing page with a dynamically generated navigation menue, the navigation menue has link that when clicked scrolls to the corrosonding section.
+This project is a landing page with a dynamically generated navigation menue, the navigation menue has links that when clicked scrolls to the corrosonding section.

 ## Instructions